pingcap/docs-tidb-operator/en/backup-to-s3.md

     storageSize: 10Gi
     ```

 In the above two examples, all data of the TiDB cluster is exported and backed up to Amazon S3 and Ceph respectively.
-You can ignore the `region`, `acl`, `endpoint`, and `storageClass` configuration items in the Amazon S3 configuration.
+You can ignore the `acl`, `endpoint`, and `storageClass` configuration items in the Amazon S3 configuration.
 S3-compatible storage types other than Amazon S3 can also use configuration similar to that of Amazon S3.
 You can also leave the configuration item fields empty if you do not need to configure these items as shown in the above Ceph configuration.

 Amazon S3 supports the following access-control list (ACL) polices: